Coul33t/random_code/README.md

 # random_code
-Some random code.
-From map generators to adaboost tests.
+Some random code, from map generators to adaboost tests.